A topic from the subject of Physical Chemistry in Chemistry.

 Surface and Interface Science

-Surface and interface science is a branch of chemistry that deals with the physical and chemical phenomena that occur at the interfaces between different materials.
+Surface and interface science is a branch of chemistry that deals with the physical and chemical phenomena that occur at the interfaces between different phases of matter (solid-solid, solid-liquid, solid-gas, liquid-liquid, liquid-gas).

 Key Points

-• Surfaces and interfaces are important because they play a key role in many chemical reactions, such as catalysis and corrosion.
+• Surfaces and interfaces are important because they play a key role in many chemical reactions, such as catalysis, corrosion, and adsorption/desorption processes.

-• Surface and interface science is a multidisciplinary field that draws on concepts from chemistry, physics, and materials science.
+• Surface and interface science is a multidisciplinary field that draws on concepts from chemistry, physics, materials science, and engineering.

-• Some of the key concepts in surface and interface science include surface tension, surface energy, and adsorption.
+• Some of the key concepts in surface and interface science include surface tension, surface energy, contact angle, adsorption (physisorption and chemisorption), wetting, and surface reconstruction.

 Main Concepts

-Surface energy is the energy required to create a new surface.
-It is a measure of the strength of the intermolecular forces between the molecules at the surface.
+Surface energy is the excess energy at the surface of a material compared to its bulk.
+It's a measure of the strength of the intermolecular forces between the molecules at the surface and is related to surface tension.
+Minimizing surface energy is a driving force in many surface processes.

 Adsorption is the process by which molecules from a gas or liquid phase attach to a surface.
-Adsorption can be either physical or chemical in nature.
+Adsorption can be either physisorption (due to weak van der Waals forces) or chemisorption (due to stronger chemical bonds).

 Applications of Surface and Interface Science